-Start with a flat base – If you go to a stylist to have your weave installed then this shouldn’t be an issue but for the self installers among us, don’t underestimate the importance of having your cornrows as flat as possible.
-Even thick natural hair can be braided in such a way as to hide any lumps and bumps that will undermine the finished product.
+If you go to a stylist to have your weave installed then this shouldn’t be an issue but if you choose to do it yourself, don’t underestimate the importance of having your cornrows be as flat as possible.
+Even if you have thick natural hair you will need to braid in such a way that it is flat and able to hide any lumps and bumps that will undermine the finished product.

 A good rule of thumb is to never wear a weave that’s more than 4 inches longer than your own hair.
-I know a lot of you will not agree with me on this but hear me out.
-However good your weave is, sometimes you get that ‘separation’ of hair between the tracks and your leave out, this would not be a problem unless you own hair is 2 inches in length while the weave is 18 inches, it just doesn’t look , well, believable.
+Now you may not be in agreement with this but hear me out.
+However good your weave is, sometimes you get that ‘separation’ of hair between the tracks and your leave out.
+This would not usually not be very noticeable unless your own hair is 2 inches in length while the weave is 18 inches, it just doesn’t look , well… believable.
 An extreme example I know but the idea holds out.

 I don’t know about you but I only want people knowing I’m wearing a weave when I tell them that I am!
 In the next article I will give you possibly the single most important tip on getting a natural looking weave.
 Read part 2 here.